 Mysterious Castle – Jeremy Jurksztowicz

-A minimal touch interface controls a party of adventurers in a turn-based adventure set in a procedurally generated open world filled with monsters and treasure.
+A minimal touch interface controls a party in a turn-based adventure set in a procedurally generated open world filled with monsters and treasure.

-• Control 1-4 characters as they explore and engage in tactical turn based combat with enemy parties of monsters in a huge open world.
+• Control 1-4 characters as they explore and engage in tactical turn based combat with enemy parties of monsters in a labyrinthine open world.

-• Huge procedurally generated world plus varied monsters and items makes for endless playability.
+• Procedurally generated world plus varied monsters and items makes for endless playability.

 • Use combat techniques, spells, bows, wands, staffs, potions, sneak-attacks, and more to dispatch monsters and make your way to the bottom of the network of dungeons that dot the forest.